benblack769/NNetExperiments/README.md

 * Depth of the network and how that depth affects learning
 * Hardware performance and batched learning

 All of these have been studied in quite some depth independently.
-In my attempt to learn and understand everything at once, I went a little over my head and failed to get results for some of the more difficult experiments at the end.
+In my attempt to learn and understand everything at once, I went a little over my head and failed to get decent results for some of the more difficult experiments at the end.

 However, by studying them all, I encountered some consistent themes.